NetworkBlockDevice/nbd/doc/proto.md

 * `ESHUTDOWN` (108), Server is in the process of being shut down.

 The server SHOULD return `ENOSPC` if it receives a write request including one or more sectors beyond the size of the device.
-It SHOULD return `EINVAL` if it receives a read or trim request including one or more sectors beyond the size of the device.
 It also SHOULD map the `EDQUOT` and `EFBIG` errors to `ENOSPC`.
+It SHOULD return `EINVAL` if it receives a read or trim request including one or more sectors beyond the size of the device, or if a read or write request is not aligned to advertised minimum block sizes.
 Finally, it SHOULD return `EPERM` if it receives a write or trim request on a read-only export.

 The server SHOULD return `EINVAL` if it receives an unknown command.